 If you are a Demat account holder, you would have to pay the maintenance and other additional charges even if you hold a single share.
 Many times, investors don’t read the terms and conditions attached to the closure of the account.
 As a result, they have to clear all dues accompanied by the interest when their account becomes dormant.

 The Process of Opening a Demat Account

 Step 1)Select a depository participant after carrying out your due diligence.

 Step 2) Once you select a DP, fill an account opening form and submit documents of your identity, residence proof, and passport size photographs.

-While the demat account is not mandatory for investing in mutual funds, investing or trading shares require a demat account.
-It is recommended you select SEBI registered intermediaries to open your demat account.
-You can also opt for 2-in-1 accounts which act as both trading and demat account.
-Since demat account allows you to keep a tab on all your investment at nominal annual charges, it is advisable to open a demat account before you start investing.
+While the Demat account is not mandatory for investing in mutual funds, investing or trading shares require a Demat account.
+It is recommended you select SEBI registered intermediaries to open your Demat account.
+You can also opt for 2-in-1 accounts, which act as both trading and Demat account.
+It is advised to open a Demat account before you start investing in keeping a tab on all your investment at nominal annual charges.